Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Concept Drift:** occurs when there is a change in the relationship between the input feature and the label, or target.
 It can occur due to shifts in the feature space and/or the decision boundary, so we need to be aware of these during production.

 **Container:** it is an abstraction that packages applications and libraries together so that the applications can run on a greater variety of hardware and operating systems.
 This ultimately makes hosting large applications better.

+**Convolution:** is the mathematical combination of two functions to produce a third function.

 **Data Leakage:** it is when the label is somehow laking into the training data.